GLOSSARY of Printed Circuit Design and Manufacturing

 C4 flip-chip technology. .
 PFEIFFER L, WEST KW, WONG YH ,Journal of the Electrochemical Society (JES) Volume 134, Number 11, November 1987.

 SAR Successive Approximation Register.
 A type of analog-to-digital converter using a digital-to-analog converter to determine the output word successively, bit by bit.
-Tutorial on Successive Approximation Registers (SAR) and Flash ADCs
+ADC Architectures II: Successive Approximation ADCs

 SCM In the 1980s, the term supply chain management (SCM) was developed to express the need to integrate the key business processes, from end user through original suppliers.[8]
 Original suppliers are those that provide products, services, and information that add value for customers and other stakeholders.
 The basic idea behind SCM is that companies and corporations involve themselves in a supply chain by exchanging information about market fluctuations and production capabilities.

 schematic A diagram which shows, by means of graphic symbols, the electrical connections, components and functions of an electrical system.
-The components are represented by agreed-upon symbols, and the conductors connecting them by lines.
-If two lines cross each other, a large dot represents a junction, whereas no dot represents no connection.
+The components are represented by agreed-upon symbols, and the conductors connect them by lines.
+If two lines connect to each other, a large dot represents a junction, whereas no dot represents no connection.

 SC70 (aka SC-70) This is a small outline transistor package with a lead pitch of 0.65 or 0.5 mm.
 I have no clue what the SC stands for, except that it is probably a code deisgnator used by EIAJ.
 The 70 is probably a sequence number for the application-for-approval as a standard by EIAJ.
 (The next application would be 71 and the first was 11).